 - Have an experienced medical biller “scrub” claims: Filling in basic claim forms isn’t difficult for trained coders and medical billers, but before claims are submitted, they should be reviewed for errors or omissions by an experienced medical biller who knows what to look for to ensure all the necessary information is included.
 This process is referred to as “scrubbing,” and results in “clean” claims, which greatly reduces the number of rejections and denials.

-- Track all your claims: One of the steps that make our medical billing system so successful is simply tracking each claim.
+- Track all your claims: One of the steps that makes our medical billing system so successful is simply tracking each claim.
 By documenting each submission and keeping track of its status, you can avoid having your in-house billers allow claims to expire or just not be aware that they need to be fixed to get payment.

 - Develop a system for handling denials and rejections: Sorting out the problems with claims can become extremely time-consuming, so it is important to have a system that includes all the necessary steps to find and resolve any problems with claims.
 Following the steps of the system will make finding and correcting errors much faster.